 MSc Sociology of Consumption, School of Social and Political Sciences, University of Glasgow, November 2018

 This lecture focused on social media and consumption and was designed for Honours students as part of the MSc programme Sociology of Consumption.
 It gave a brief overview of the emergence of Web 2.0 in relation to the ideology of the market and critically discussed how this has shaped normative discourses about connectivity and participation.
-The aim was to critically engage students with topical debates about digital labour, commodification of relationships, the convergence of private and public, the platformisation of the Web and surveillance.
+The lecture introduced students to debates on digital labour, the commodification of relationships, the convergence of private and public, the platformisation of the Web and surveillance.

 Qualitative Methods in the Social Sciences (Honours), School of Social and Political Sciences, The University of Glasgow, March 2017